OWASP/OWASP-Testing-Guide/Frontispiece/About the OWASP Testing Guide.md

 ###Version 4.0

-The OWASP Testing Guide version 4 improves on version 3 and creates new sections and controls.
+The OWASP Testing Guide version 4 improves on version 3 in three ways:

-This new version has added  the following chapters: <br>
-- Identity Management Testing <br>
-- Error Handling <br>
-- Cryptography <br>
-- Client Side Testing <br>
+1. This version of the Testing Guide sought to integrate with the two other flagship OWASP documentation products: the Developers Guide and the Code Review Guide.
+To achieve this we aligned the testing categories and test numbering with those in other OWASP products.
+The aim of the Testing and Code Review Guides is to evaluate the security controls described by the Developers Guide.

-All the other chapters have been improved and there are now 87 controls (64 controls in v3).
+2. All chapters have been improved and test cases expanded to 87 (64 test cases in v3) including the introduction of four new chapters and controls:
+  * Identity Management Testing
+  * Error Handling
+  * Cryptography
+  * Client Side Testing

+3. Finallly, this version of the Testing Guide encourages the community not to simply accept the test cases outlined in this guide.
+We encourage security testers to integrate with other software testers and devise test cases specific to the target application.
+As we find test cases that have wider applicability we encourage the security testing community to share them and contribute them to the Testing Guide.
+This will continue to build the application security body of knowledge and allow the development of the Testing Guide to be an iterative rather than monolithic process.

 ###Copyright and License